-Any ore, or other products mined or produced, to be shipped and settled for in the name of lessor.
-Royalties are on the net smelter returns, after treament and transportation charges only are deducted, and are at rates of 10 percent on all ore of \$40.00 per ton or under, and 20 percent on all ore over \$40.00 per ton value.
-In addition to the royalty, lessee pays a lease rental of 25 cents per acre for first year's lease at time lease is signed, and thereafter 25 cents per acre annually in advance.
-This rental will be credited on any royalty received during that particular year.
+Any ore, or other products mined or produced to be shipped and settled for in the name of the lessor.
+Royalties on metallic ores are on the net smelter returns, after treatment and transportation charges only are deducted, and are generally at rates of ten percent on all ore of \$40.00 per ton or under, and twenty percent on all ore over \$40.00 per ton.

+Royalties on non-metallics are determined at the time the lease is made.
+In addition to the royalties lessee pays an annual rental in advance.
+This rental is fixed at the time the lease is applied for and the rental paid for any year is credited on any royalty due during that particular year.